Franck-Demongin/NX_PromptStyler/README.md

 ## Note about CSV

-The node detects CSV files placed in the `CSV` subfolder.
+The node detects CSV files placed in the _CSV_ subfolder.
-8 files are automatically taken into account and classified in a predetermined order:
+Copy files from CSV_default to CSV folder.
+They are automatically taken into account and classified in a predetermined order:
 1. _style.csv_
 2. _framing.csv_
 3. _cameras.csv_